ImogenWren/currentSense/README.md

 Hopefully this will be enough to trigger programming mode for the IoT33, added a sleep at the end to try and make it work cleanly with non 33 IoT boards as well.
 Will need experimentation

+THIS DID NOT WORK:
+I think because it trys to look for comms before running the autoreset script, so I am going to put it in a new python file and call it first in the bash script I wrote to simplify the uploading process.

+hopefully the 2nd reset from autoreset will not undo this step. first I can test with just the python script to see if it even goes into programming mode.

+YES double tapping reset using GPIO worked BUT then AVRdude autoreset takes it out of programming mode BUT

+SOLUTION: Actually it just seems to work most of the time 2/3 at least

 ##### 4. I also had to modify user permissions to make each file executable by any user [User Permissions](https://www.pluralsight.com/blog/it-ops/linux-file-permissions)